rhthomas/dobby/README.md

 ## Output

-`dobby.c` uses and ncurses interface to display the current state of the cpu, values on the data/address bus, inputs and operations passed to the ALU, data in particular addresses in memory as well as the data stored in the program counter, intruction register and accumulator.
+`dobby.c` uses and ncurses interface to display the current state of the cpu, values on the data/address bus, inputs and operations passed to the ALU, data in particular addresses in memory as well as the data stored in the program counter, instruction register and accumulator.

 By pressing `<enter>` (actually, any key besides 'q') the system will step through to the next state of operation.
 This is to help debug the operation of the CPU.

 ```
 Clock: 1